StemVibrations/STEM/docs/index.rst

 STEM interface definitions
 ==========================
-STEM has two interface definitions to interact with the model, and allow the extension of the model and the use of different train and material models:
+STEM has interface definitions to interact with the model, and allow the extension of the model and the use of different train and material models:
    * :ref:`uvec`
    * :ref:`umat`